Flogdrake: Description

+The flogdrake, as opposed to the treasure-guarding dragon, "is rarely seen in its true form, but more often observed streaking through the air like a flame", wrote Leonhard Fredrik Rääf (1856).
+(Note: Rääf (1856). quoted in Svenska Akademiens Ordbok, s.v. "flogdrake".)

-The flogdrake resembles the Eastern Dragon, with the exception that Germanic dragons are always portrayed as evil.
+Thus the flogdrake can be compared to the eastern dragon in that it can fly despite lacking any visible wings.
+Unlike eastern dragons, however, Germanic dragons are always portrayed as evil.
 It is said to come flying in the evening sky surrounded by sparks, looking like a golden stripe that sweeps across the sky.
 It is large and seems to lack limbs, but is said to resemble a steelyard balance in shape, essentially like a long tadpole.
-Like the Chinese dragons, it can still fly despite the lack of wings.

 Some interpret the fire streak phenomenon as the dragon "firing over his possessions" or "illuminating his goods", and thus pointing out where the treasure or dragon's nest is to be found.
+The dictionary "Dictionary of the vernacular languages of upper Dalarna" (Ordbok över folkmålen i övre Dalarna) gives the definition for godsdrake (lit. 'goods dragon') as: "fire ball which appeares above hidden treasure".
+It also mentions godseld (lit. 'goods fire'): "fire indicating the presence of ore or hidden treasure".

 Others interpret the fire streak as the dragon itself.
+Swedish archivist Carl-Martin Bergstrand wrote in 1947 the following in his book about Bohuslän legends:

+The old talk about the dragon.
+He came like a firebroom, it was as if someone had set fire to a sheaf of straw.
+He flew high in the air.
+Most people thought it was the devil, but some said that it couldn't be, because he wouldn't be let loose until the end of time.
+Then there were some who thought it would be the Last Judgment when they saw a dragon.

 Connection to mountains

 The flogdrakes are said to have lived in mountains.
-They would drill into the rock mass, thus digging large tunnels, so-called drakarör (lit. 'dragon tubes'), where they would dwell and hid their treasures.
+They would drill into the rock mass, thus digging large tunnels, so-called drakarör (lit. 'dragon tubes'), where they would dwell and hide their treasures.

 In Carl Gustaf Åström's writing "Om bergoljeborrningarne i Dalarne" ("About the oil drilling in Dalarna") from 1869, he tells of the Osmund mountain in Rättvik, Dalarna, Sweden, and that the so-called "flogeld" ("fly-fire") had been seen around the mountain, or "as the common people say, that the dragon flies in the mountains".
 The bookkeeper Olof Larsson in the 1730s is said to have "several times seen such sweeping over his farm, coming from the northwest, and striking into the Osmund mountain". Åström also mentions that such "fly-fire" still occasionally appeared at Gulleråsen in Dalarna.